-Table 3.4.
-Ringhals 1 - Systems in place to reduce, prevent or eliminate discharges and their efficiency efficiency I (F.C of alcohomous to a set 0 Abatement system/ Management Into operation (Year) Efficiency of abatement system Comments • Existing Planned Deconta- mination Factor Other measure of efficiency Discharges: Particulate filtration 1974 2-4 Some streams of waste water contaminated by detergents are cleaned only by particulate filtration lon exchange filtration 1974 10-50 Including good particulate decontamination Large buffer tanks to recycle water from the reactor pool 2008 10 Reduces the volume of water that has to be processed at peak and will indirectly improve decontamination Evaporator, 2009 Investigation on waste treatment of evaporator concentrate.
-Improvements on existing evaporator Good housekeeping Emissions: Delay tanks 1974 Delay time normally 6-12 hours with recombiners in operation Recombiners 1998 Volume reduction by a factor 5-10 Changes in management or processes: Non fuel-leakage operations policy 1995 Reduction of number of leaking fuel.
-No fuel leakages during 2001 - 2007.
-Low levels of tramp uranium Step 1: Careful monitoring of fuel leakages and prompt actions upon occurrence.
+Table 3.4 Ringhals 1 - Systems in place to reduce, prevent or eliminate discharges and their efficiency

+Abatement system/ Management Into operation (Year) Efficier ncy of abatement system Comments Existing Planned Decontaminatio n Factor Other measure of efficiency Discharges Particulate filtration 1974 2-4 Some streams of waste water contaminated by detergents are cleaned only by particulate filtration lon exchange filtration 1974 10-50 Incl. good particulate decontamination Large buffer tanks to recycle water from the reactor pool 2008 Reduces the volume of water that has to be processed at peak and will indirectly improve decontamination Evaporator 2013 10 Investigation on waste treatment of evaporator concentrate.
+Refurbishment of and improvements on existing evaporator Laundry 2011 Laundry is now moved to an external facility Good housekeeping Emissions Delay tanks 1974 Delay time normally 6- 12 hours with recombiners in operation Recombiners 1998 Volume reduction by a factor 5-10

+Table 3.4 cont.
+Ringhals 1 - Systems in place to reduce, prevent or eliminate discharges and their efficiency

+Abatement system/ Management - Into operation (Year) of abatement system Comments Existing Planned Decontamination Factor Other measure of efficiency Changes in management or processes Non fuel-leakage operations policy 1995 Reduction of number of leaking fuel.
+No fuel leakages during 2008-2011.
+Very low levels of tramp uranium ( below detection limit) Step 1: Careful monitoring of fuel leakages and prompt actions upon occurrence.
 Step 2: Reduction of factors contributing to fuel damages e.g. cleanliness during maintenance work in and around fuel pools.
 Debris catchers in feedwater lines.
-Control-rod policy 2008 Reduction of tritium leakage from control-rods Optimal positioning of control-rods Minimising air leakage into turbine systems Ca 1996 Improved delay time by 2-3 times.
+Control-rod policy 2008 Reduction of tritium leakage from control- rods Optimal positioning of control-rods Minimising air leakage into turbine systems Ca 1996 Improved delay time by 2-3 times.
 This is necessary to obtain good effect of recombiners A continuous work Separation of waste streams for improved treatments.
 Ca 2000 n.a.
 E.g. drain sumps are cleaned in special campaigns rather than at instances of high flow.